box/box-typescript-sdk-gen/docs/metadataTemplates.md

 Used to retrieve all generic, global metadata templates available to all enterprises using Box.

-This operation is performed by calling function `getMetadataTemplateGlobal`.
+This operation is performed by calling function `getGlobalMetadataTemplates`.

 See the endpoint docs at
 [API Reference](https://developer.box.com/reference/get-metadata-templates-global/).